SocialBook User Guide

 • Adds an appointment with a person at the specified INDEX.

-• The index refers to the index number shown in the displayed person list.
+• The index refers to the index number shown in the last viewed person list.

 • The index should be a positive integer not exceeding the last index number in the list.